Samiksha-Makhija/Personal-Projects/Tic Tac Toe/Readme.md

 The game starts with one of the players and the game ends when one of the players has one whole row/ column/ diagonal filled with his/her respective character (‘O’ or ‘X’).
 If no one wins, then the game is said to be draw.

-### To play the game in your PC you must have to Download the code file and run in any of the Ccompiler of your choice!
+### To play the game in your PC you must have to Download the code file and run in any of the C compiler of your choice!